qingpeng/VenmoPlus/README.md

 ####Repo Structure

-./src/

-./src/batch/
+`./src/` all the important files are here

-scripts to load historic transactions data from S3 into Redis and Elasticsearch DB
+`./src/batch/` scripts to load historic transactions data from S3 into Redis and Elasticsearch DB

-redis_proc_for_edge.py: load edge information to Redis, key: user_id value: set with friend list redis_proc_for_id.py: load node information to Redis, key: user_id value: user_name
+`redis_proc_for_edge.py`: load edge information to Redis, key: user_id value: set with friend list `redis_proc_for_id.py`: load node information to Redis, key: user_id value: user_name

-load_into_es.py: load records to elasticsearch
+`load_into_es.py`: load records to elasticsearch

-helper.scala: helper code for loading data from S3 to databases distributedly
+`helper.scala`: helper code for loading data from S3 to databases distributedly

-load_to_es.scala: load json files from S3 to elasticsearch using connector
+`load_to_es.scala`: load json files from S3 to elasticsearch using connector

-./src/streaming

-scripts working with Spark Streaming to impliment streaming/real time pipeline, from Venmo API to Redis and Elasticsearch
+`./src/streaming ` scripts working with Spark Streaming to impliment streaming/real time pipeline, from Venmo API to Redis and Elasticsearch

-kafka_producer_venmo_api.py: get realtime transactions from venmo API and send to kafka
+`kafka_producer_venmo_api.py`: get realtime transactions from venmo API and send to kafka

-streaming_consumer_venmo.py: script working with Spark Streaming to consume messages from kafka and store the records into Elasticsearch and Redis
+`streaming_consumer_venmo.py`: script working with Spark Streaming to consume messages from kafka and store the records into Elasticsearch and Redis

-./src/backend

-scripts working with Flask to build APIs
+`./src/backend` scripts working with Flask to build APIs

-./Flask/runbackend.py: script to launch flask server for API
+`./Flask/runbackend.py`: script to launch flask server for API

-./Flask/backend/__init__.py: script to build API
+`./Flask/backend/__init__.py`: script to build API

-./Flask/backend/helper.py: script to implement functions for building API
+`./Flask/backend/helper.py`: script to implement functions for building API

-./src/frontend

-stuffs working with AngularJS to build web interface
+`./src/frontend` stuffs working with AngularJS to build web interface

-./app/app.js: AngularJS script to implement frontend function
+`./app/app.js`: AngularJS script to implement frontend function

-./app/index.html: default page template
+`./app/index.html`: default page template

-./app/pages/main.html: homepage
+`./app/pages/main.html`: homepage

-./app/pages/user.html: user page
+`./app/pages/user.html`: user page

-./docs/

-instructions about setup, launch the website
+`./docs/` instructions about setup, launch the website

 ####Pipeline